 - Click top menu of Parameters, then Characteristics —> Subbasin and Reach to re-calculate/update subbasin and reach characteristics parameters such as subbasin longest flowpath length, longest flowpath slope, and reach sinuosity.
 Make sure the filter set as “None” to calculate and display all subbasins and reaches.

-- Save the completed HEC-HMS project of this instruction and now go to the Post Part 3 of 3 for HEC-HMS hydrology parameter estimate capability.
-Please note that the merge and split operations of this instruction are only for HEC-HMS function demonstration purpose and they are NOT based on any hydrology modeling needs.
+- Save the completed HEC-HMS project and go to the Post 3 of 3 for HEC-HMS hydrology parameter estimation.